justin5927/justin5927.github.io/pages/bucket_lists.md

 13. Go to NBA Game (Celtics vs Knicks) - March 2023
 14. Go to Michelin Star Resturant - March 2023
 15. Axe Throwing - April 2023
+16. Be a Audience Member in a Gameshow - Sept 2023

 ## Bucketlist
 1. Visit all 50 states